-• Acceptance of the provisional award amount [This was initialed by the Authorized Organization Representativel

-- The SNAP-Ed Program Lead and Finance Lead at the organization have read and understand the FY 2021 required conditions for funding (from the Conditions of Award Notice) and the recommended program improvements, which were referred to in the Provisional Funding Letter and agree to the following statements. - 1.
-Required changes to programming and budget outlined in the FY 2021 conditions for funding and recommended program improvements supersede any content included in the submitted FY 2021 proposal. - 2.
-In response to the FY 2021 proposal feedback, all conditions for funding and budget changes will be incorporated into the Program Summary and updated budget before the FY 2021 program year begins.
+- Acceptance of the provisional award amount.
+(Authorized Organization Representative Initials) - The SNAP-Ed Program Lead and Finance Lead at the organization have read and understand the FY 2022 Provisional Funding Letter and any required conditions for funding and agree to the following statements: - 1.
+Required changes to programming and budget outlined in the FY 2022 Provisional Funding Letter and any reviewer feedback on recommended program improvements shared by MFF supersede any content included in the submitted FY 2022 continuation proposal. - In response to all FY 2022 conditions for funding, continuation proposal feedback, and provisional funding amount, changes will be incorporated into the Program Summary and updated budget before the FY 2022 program year begins.
 SMART Objectives and Evaluation Plan (process and outcome evaluation) will be developed in coordination with MFF.